 Paul (customer) chats with you to report a problem.
 You tag the conversation as #support.

 - A month later, Paul chats with you again: he is so in love with your product that he would now like to apply for a job.
 You tag with #job.

 In this case, analytics from the previous month will not be modified.

 Let's say you reply on Tuesday to a customer email received the previous Friday.
 If you later check the analytics for this week, we will correctly report the response time, even though the original message is outside of your requested time range.

 Auto-replies are ignored by the analytics: they do not count as a reply and do not generate a response time.

 When sending a sequence out of Front using a team email address, analytics will count each individual outbound message towards the team inbox's New Conversations metric, which also rolls up into the Total Conversations metric in the conversations view.

-Items that are marked as spam in Front or arrive to Front marked as spam (which gets sent automatically to trash) are excluded from analytics.
+Items that are marked as spam in Front or arrive to Front marked as spam are excluded from analytics.